Student-centric advice and objective recommendations

 However, the program has been plagued with many technical issues since its start; it has many technical requirements regarding loan type, repayment plan, and employment.
 As a matter of fact, the program’s acceptance rate between 2007 – 2017 was found to be 1%.
 In 2018, the TEPSLF was introduced to remedy these issues.
 In October 2021, Biden introduced several expansions to the TEPSLF, improving accessibility for many applicants.

-How do these changes affect borrowers?
+How did these changes affect borrowers?

 What loan types gained eligibility?